aaronchann1227/Erdos_Graph/ProjectProposal.md

 For this project, we plan to use the data set from Oakland University database of coauthors of Erdos.
 For example: https://oakland.edu/enp/thedata/erdos0/ is a list of authors who have written a paper with Erdos himself, along with the date of the first publication and the number of collaborations (if more than 1).
 We hope to use this data set to create a search tree on which we plan to implement  BFS and path finding algorithms to find erdos numbers of required mathematicians.

 ### Graph Algorithms
 We are planning to be covering the Breadth First Search Algorithm.
 The Breadth First Search Algorithm will take in a directed/undirected graph with unweighted edge weights (or edge weights of 1) and gives a path as an output through the graph.
-Because we are using the data set from https://oakland.edu/enp/thedata/, we predict that all of the edge weights will be 1 or unweighted, the nodes of the graph will contain information of the name of the author as well as pointers to other nodes that have been co-authors of the same node.
+Because we are using the data set from https://oakland.edu/enp/thedata/, we predict that all of the edge weighted and decided based on the number of publications the person had with Erdos, the nodes of the graph will contain information of the name of the author as well as pointers to other nodes that have been co-authors of the same node.
 Two nodes are connected when they are co-authors to a paper.
 The BFS will have a run time of O(V + E) where V is the number of vertices and E is the number of edges.

+For one of our algorithms, we propose implementing Dijikstra's Algorithm.
+The input will be the center Node (Erdos) and the node that we would like to find the Erdos number of.
+We expect the output to be the shortest path with the smallest amount of connections starting from Erdos to a certain researcher.

+For our final algorithm, we propose projecting our found shortest path (subgraph) onto a world map, using the names of authors.
+We will map the shortest path from Erdos to a certain author, and then project our graph.
+We expect the input to be the shortest path found using our Dijikstra's Algorithm implementation.

 ### Tentative Timeline
 - (Week of 5th April)    Data acquisition
 - (Week of 5th April)    Data procession